Ether1Project/ethofs-sdk/README.md

 ##### `ethofs.pinFileToIPFS(readableStream, options)`
 ##### Params
+* `ethoFsKey` - The private key to be used for uploading the file
 * `readableStream` - A [readableStream](https://nodejs.org/api/stream.html) of the file to be added
 * `options` : A JSON object that contains the following keyvalues:
   * `ethofsData` : A JSON object with (#ethofsData-anchor) for the data being pinned